marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 Project Euler
 -------------

-If you want a challenge, I recommend Project Euler.
+If you want a challenge, we recommend Project Euler.
 Project Euler is a website full if mathematical challenges with a twist.
 The twist is that they are meant to be solved with programming.
 The exercises quickly become more difficult as you go, so start at the beginning!